inyongwoo327/GitOpsAssessment2025/README.md

 # MentorshipEarly2025

-The repo includes the mini projects and studies for DevOps/Cloud/Site Reliability Engineering.
+The repo includes the projects for DevOps/Cloud/Site Reliability Engineering.